HYCHAIN/wallet/README.md

 #### DeployFactory.s.sol

-This script deploys a new HYTOPIA Wallet Factory contract using the CREATE3Factory previously deployed.
-The HYTOPIA Wallet Factory contract is responsible for deploying new instances of the HYTOPIA Smart Contract Wallet.
+This script deploys a new HYCHAIN Wallet Factory contract using the CREATE3Factory previously deployed.
+The HYCHAIN Wallet Factory contract is responsible for deploying new instances of the HYCHAIN Smart Contract Wallet.
 It uses the beacon proxy pattern, which allows the logic of the wallet to be upgraded without needing to deploy new instances.

 NOTE: Select a desired `_factorySalt` value for determining what address you want when deploying.